- What is a Learning Community?

-You will register for a Learning Community after consulting with your advisor during new student orientation.
-You will automatically be enrolled for the classes that are associated with your Learning Community once you type in the course call number that your advisor will provide.
-Your advisor will also go over the all important details and logistics of registering for classes.
+You will register for a Learning Community after consulting with your academic advisor during new student orientation.
+You will automatically be enrolled for the classes that are associated with your Learning Community once you type in the Learning Community class number that your advisor will provide.
+Your advisor will also go over all the important details and logistics of registering for classes.

 Please do not drop your Learning Community without talking to your advisor!
 Dropping the MLTI 1011 course will result in dropping all courses associated with the Learning Community, which could have unwelcome and severe consequences.
 First speak to your advisor and/or LC Peer Leader.
 They will be able to help address your concerns and determine the best course of action.

 Most Learning Communities in A&S, CECH, CEAS, and CAHS have an LC meeting time that is facilitated by a Peer Leader.
 Peer Leaders are upper-year students who have been specially selected and matched to an LC based upon their academic and leadership capabilities.
 A Peer Leader will serve as your mentor for your first year and will guide you academically, socially, and professionally.
 If you don’t have a peer leader assigned to your LC, then another structure has been put into place to provide the support you need to be successful.